7 Major builders risk categories and how they affect the delay of the construction project

 Benefits of systematic risk analysis

 Construction projects often include high levels of uncertainty.
 That is why construction projects require feasibility studies to have an overview and better assess possible risks.
 Systematic risk management helps you quantify uncertainties.
 Risk management failure always comes in turn with commercial risks on the contractor’s credibility and reputation.
-Contractors were asked in a survey what the benefits of systemic risk analysis may be and the following is a sample of the collective responses.
+Contractors and builders were asked in a survey what the benefits of systemic risk analysis may be and the following is a sample of the collective responses.

 - To analyze and control risk as the key to profit, as construction is a risky business.